dsglaser/cis-security/dsglaser/cis_security/README.md

 ```
 ansible-playbook -i <inventory> <playbook.yml> --skip-tags "6.1.2,6.1.4"
 ```
-Some controls are surrouned by Ansible blocks that themselves have tags.
+Some controls are surrounded by Ansible blocks that themselves have tags.
 Excluding the tag that applies to the block will exclude all of the tasks inside of the block.
 If the block's tag is **not** excluded, then individual tasks inside of the block can be excluded by excluding their tags.